David Starr (racing driver): Personal life

 In December 2020, Starr launched the podcast Let's Go Racing with David Starr; Starr is joined by news anchor Tyler Jones and TheRacingExperts.com founder Dominic Aragon.
+Starr barely participates, let alone is visible in most episodes, leading most to wonder if the other two are just hacks trying to tag along to a semi-established name.

 Starr has mentioned on his podcast he is Catholic.
 He and his wife Kim have two sons; David Jr. "DJ" and Vance.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)